Méhariste: History

 The camel-mounted units were retained in service until the end of French rule in 1962.
-The locally recruited méharistes were then disbanded while French personnel were transferred to other units.
+The locally recruited méharistes (numbering about 162 in each company or goum at this date) were then disbanded while French personnel (16 per company) were transferred to other units.

 Post-independence

 The modern Algerian army maintains up to twelve companies of desert troops in the Sahara but these are mechanized units.
-A small camel mounted corps with Tuareg personnel, modelled on the méharistes of the French era, was disbanded c1980.
+A small camel mounted corps with Tuareg personnel, modelled on the méharistes of the French era, was disbanded c.1980.

 In 1996 the government of Mali re-established a camel corps of six companies for patrol and policing work along its Saharan border.
-However the Tuareg rising of 2012 and subsequent disturbances led to widespread losses and desertions amongst the méharistes.
+However, the Tuareg rising of 2012 and subsequent disturbances led to widespread losses and desertions amongst the méharistes.
 As of 2013 only 368 méharistes remained in service and the future of the corps was in doubt.
 Mauritania retains a méhariste unit for at least ceremonial purposes.

 Uniform

 The Compagnies Méharistes wore flowing coats (gandourah) of either white for Arab or blue for Tuareg troopers, with turbans, veils and wide black trousers (seroual).
 Two red sashes were worn – one wound around the waist and the other crossed on the chest under red-brown leather equipment of traditional Saharean pattern.
 A khaki field dress of similar cut was also worn.

 French personnel wore light-blue kepis.
 All ranks were normally bare-footed when in the saddle, in order not to harm the sensitive upper body of their camels.
 The saddlery and other leather equipment was of local design and often elaborately decorated.